-We minimize use of trans-fat containing products with the goal to eliminate trans fat from Cal Dining
+We minimize use of trans-fat containing products with the goal of eliminating trans fat from Cal Dining.

-In general you’ll find better-for-you whole grain alternatives such as whole wheat breads, brown rice, whole wheat pasta in addition to white breads, white rice and regular pasta
+Cal Dining offers better-for-you whole grain alternatives such as whole wheat breads, brown rice, and whole wheat pasta in addition to white breads, white rice, and regular pasta.

-All locations offer vegan and vegetarians options for all meals
+All locations offer vegan and vegetarians options at all times.

-Visit Cafe 3 - our plant-forward dining hall, if you are in the mood for more vegan and vegetarian choices, you may also enjoy the Mediterranean bar and Kosher offerings there
+Visit Cafe 3 - our plant-forward dining hall for more vegan and vegetarian choices.
+You may also enjoy the Mediterranean bar and Kosher offerings there.